albertopoljak/MC-Fart-Mic/README.md

 ## Requirements

-Program itself is cross-platform and should be compatible with any systems PyQt5 supports:
+Program itself is cross-platform and should be compatible with:

-* Windows, Linux, UNIX, OS X (theoretically Android and iOS too but app was made with desktop in mind).
+* Windows, Linux, UNIX, OS X

 You need Python 3.5 or later.